iamromulan/cellular-modem-wiki/README.md

 # RM520 Resource Repository
 It is recommended that you check out my  **[RM520N-GL Resource Repository](https://github.com/iamromulan/RM520N-GL)**

-There's an autoinstaller .cmd that will get you `Drivers`, `Qflash`, `Qnavigator`, and the last `2 firmwares` installed and put in the right spots.
+There's an autoinstaller .cmd that will get you everything you need for windows installed and put in the right spots.
 Checkout the C:/Quectel/firmware folder for the firmware after using the .cmd

 There's also a [Firmware Flashing Guide](https://github.com/iamromulan/RM520N-GL/tree/main#how-to-install-firmware-with-qflash-windows-) for Windows there